Nature is You Art Project (2020)

 (Participatory artwork)

-The event took place during the opening evening of the Creativeflow Arts & Invisible Caims studio in St. Margaret’s House.
-The audience was invited to express themselves creatively and paint/interact directly with a long white piece of paper placed on an easel.
-During the event, we also had sound healing performances and music that supported well the exploration of the artwork.
+During an open studio event, I welcomed the audience to express themselves creatively and paint on a long sheet of paper.
+Sound healing music was playing live in the background and assisted the experience.
 It was interesting to notice that the creative invitation stirred up many things inside participants.
-Whether they did choose to actively interact with the piece or not, all had the chance to explore their relationship with the creative process.
-Below you can read the description label displayed on the evening.
+Whether they did choose to interact with the piece or preferred not to, they all had the chance to explore their relationship with the creative process.
+I include the label invitation below.

 The invitation is share your creativity with the world and to recognize that it is there.
 It was there when you were a child and it is there right now.
 During this experience, some resistance might come up.
 Whatever happens inside remember to smile, and to be kind with yourself.